-Appendix VII: Request for Reconsideration of Library Materials
+Appendix V: Request for Reconsideration of Library Materials

-It is the belief of the Library that censorship is a purely individual matter and declares that while anyone is free to reject material of which one does not approve; one can not exercise this right to restrict the freedom of others.
+It is the belief of the Library that censorship is a purely individual matter and declares that while anyone is free to reject material of which one does not approve; one cannot exercise this right to restrict the freedom of others.

-- 1. Requests for removal of books from the open shelves, for reconsideration of the placement and/or handling of materials, for alteration of displays or for the cancellation or alteration of a program must be written and signed prior to the consideration of the Board of Trustees.
-A Request for Reconsideration form is available at the circulation desk. - 2.
-The objection will be reviewed by the Trustees in open session at their next regularly scheduled Board of Trustees meeting. - 3.
-The objection will be reviewed to determine if the service in question conforms to this policy and others the Library has currently adopted. - 4.
-During reconsideration, no changes will be made to the service as presented.
-Materials challenged will remain in circulation, programs will continue as scheduled, and displays and exhibits will remain intact. - 5.
-A written response to the objection will be made within 30 days of the filing.
+1. Requests for removal of books from the open shelves, for reconsideration of the placement and/or handling of materials, for alteration of displays or for the cancellation or alteration of a program must be written and signed prior to the consideration of the Board of Trustees.
+A Request for Reconsideration form is available at the circulation desk and on the library's website (francestownlibrary.org)

+2. The objection will be reviewed by the Trustees in open session at their next regularly scheduled Board of Trustees meeting.

+3. The objection will be reviewed to determine if the service in question conforms to this policy and others the Library has currently adopted.

+4. During reconsideration, no changes will be made to the service as presented.
+Materials challenged will remain in circulation, programs will continue as scheduled, and displays and exhibits will remain intact.

+5. A written response to the objection will be made within 30 days of the filing.

-Request for Reconsideration of Library Materials
+Request Form - Reconsideration of Library Materials and Programs